The Heart Of Our Story

 How Many Saxophones Can You Fit In A Basement?

-Through the 50’s and 60’s, as development began to infringe on jazz’s famed 52nd Street and the Music Row of 48th Street, Charlie held fast, growing his business in the same small Manhattan four-story building with storefront which he now owned.
-Finally, with parking garages and office towers going up on all sides of their buildings, most of the stores were forced to relocate.
-Some closed their doors forever.
-Among them, the venerated Linx and Long.
-Others sold to corporations, among them Sam Ash which continues to this day as an online mega-store.
+Through the 1950s and 1960s, as development began to encroach on jazz’s famed 52nd Street and 48th Street’s Music Row, Charlie held his ground, growing his business in the same small four-story building with the storefront that he now owned.
+But eventually, with parking garages and office towers going up around them, most of the other stores were forced to relocate or close, including the venerable Linx and Long.
+Some, like Giardinelli’s and Sam Ash, sold to corporations.

-Charlie was offered incentives by the city to move to make way for development.
-They offered him a 5-story, 21-foot-wide building two blocks South on West 46th Street between 6th and 7th Avenues, right on the edge of Times Square.
-As the story went, he was required to pay $1.00 to make it official.
-A few of the other long-time shops had moved to that block so there was some remnant of the old feeling there.
-Here, Charlie, Benny, and Sam continued to prosper and fill their store with friends.
+The city offered Charlie incentives to move for the sake of development, including a five-story, 21-foot-wide building two blocks south on West 46th Street, right on the edge of Times Square.
+He reportedly paid just $1 to make it official.
+Several other long-time shops had moved to that block, preserving some of the old neighborhood’s character.
+Here, Charlie, Benny, and Sam continued to prosper, filling their store with instruments and friends.

 Sonny Rollins was a regular visitor